Topological Localisation in Time from PT Symmetry: RESULTS

+Consider a parity-time-symmetric model of two coupled modes.
+The state of the system will be described by a two-component complex vector $\psi$, representing the amplitude and phase of each mode.
+Dynamics of the system are determined by the Hamiltonian $H$ and follow from the Schrödinger equation $\mathrm{i}\dot{\psi} = H\psi$.
+The Hamiltonian is given by

 illustrated schematically in Figure \ref{fig:1}a.
 Here $c$ and $\gamma$ are real parameters with $c \geq 0$, and $\phi \in [0,2\pi]$.
-The Hamiltonian satisfies $[H, \sigma_x \mathcal{K}] = 0$, where $\sigma_x$ is the Pauli $x$ matrix and $\mathcal{K}$ is the complex conjugation operation \cite{Uhlmann_2016}; this is the statement of parity-time-reversal symmetry with $\mathcal{PT} = \sigma_x \mathcal{K}$.
-Such a model has seen study across a diverse range of platforms \cite{ruter2010observation, klauck2019observation, martello2023coexistence, wu2019observation, li2019observation, ding2021experimental}.
-The energies $E_\pm$ are given by $E_\pm =\pm \sqrt{c^2 - \gamma^2}$ such that when $|\gamma| > c$, $E_\pm$ have a non-zero, and distinct, imaginary part.
+The Hamiltonian satisfies $[H, \sigma_x \mathcal{K}] = 0$, where $\sigma_x$ is the Pauli x matrix and $\mathcal{K}$ is the complex conjugation operation \cite{Uhlmann_2016}; this is the statement of parity-time-reversal symmetry with $\mathcal{PT} = \sigma_x \mathcal{K}$.
+Whilst we have chosen to describe the system physically as coupled modes, observed for example in a pair of optical waveguides\cite{ruter2010observation}, we note that the same mathematical model appears in many different physical contexts\cite{klauck2019observation, martello2023coexistence, wu2019observation, li2019observation, ding2021experimental}.
+The energies $E_\pm$ are given by $E_\pm =\pm \sqrt{c^2 - \gamma^2}$ such that when $|\gamma| > c$, $E_\pm$ have a non-zero imaginary part with opposite sign.
 We describe such a spectrum as imaginary-gapped, as illustrated in Figure \ref{fig:1}b.
 Parity-time-reversal symmetry, in the case of an imaginary-gapped spectrum, mandates that the eigenvectors $v_\pm$ of energies $E_\pm$ are related by the $\mathcal{PT}$ operator.
-This is best understood when $v_\pm$ are placed on the Bloch sphere, as displayed in Figure \ref{fig:1}c, where the $\mathcal{PT}$ operator $\sigma_x \mathcal{K}$ corresponds to a reflection in the $xy$ plane \cite{SM}.
-Such a symmetry therefore exchanges the hemispherical orientation of the two eigenvectors, as shown in Figure \ref{fig:1}d.
-Either the eigenvector of $E_+$ resides in the $+z$ hemisphere or the $-z$ hemisphere, with eigenvector belonging to $E_-$ lying in the respective other hemisphere; these orientations are identified by $\text{sign}(\gamma)$.
+This is best understood when $v_\pm$ are placed on the Bloch sphere, as displayed in Figure \ref{fig:1}c, where the $\mathcal{PT}$ operator corresponds to a reflection in the xy-plane [S1].
+Such a symmetry mandates that there are two possible \emph{hemispherical orientations} of eigenvectors: either the eigenvector of $E_+$ resides in the +z hemisphere or the -z hemisphere, with eigenvector belonging to $E_-$ lying in the respective other hemisphere.
+These orientations are identified by $\text{sign}(\gamma)$ and are shown in Figure \ref{fig:1}d.